 Section 14 Enforcement of Marks

 In the event that either Party learns of any actual or threatened unauthorized use of the Marks by a third party, such Party shall promptly notify the other Party of such use and any details thereof of which such Party is aware.
-Within twenty (20) days of such notice (or sooner, if reasonably justified under the circumstances), Licensor, shall inform Licensee and commence legal proceedings or take any other action in connection with such use.
+Within twenty (20) days of such notice (or sooner, if reasonably justified under the circumstances), Licensor, mayinform Licensee and commence legal proceedings or take any other action in connection with such use.
 If Licensor makes such election, Licensee shall, at Licensor’s expense, provide all information in its possession and reasonable assistance to Licensor or its authorized representatives in connection therewith.
-If Licensor does not so elect and such unauthorized use is materially impairing Licensee’s rights under this Agreement, Licensee may, in its sole discretion, in consultation with Licensor, commence legal proceedings in its own name and/or take other action in connection with such use and Licensor shall, at Licensor’s expense, provide all information in its possession and reasonable assistance to Licensee or its authorized representatives (including all actions reasonably required to assist Licensee in enforcing its rights) in connection therewith.
-Absent a future agreement to the contrary, the Party bringing an action under this section shall control such action, and shall bear all costs and expenses associated with such action and keep all settlements and recoveries in connection therewith; provided, however, that neither Party shall enter into any settlement that would prejudice the other Party’s rights in or to the Mark or otherwise impose any liability or obligations on the other Party, without the prior written consent of such Party.
+If Licensor does not so elect and such unauthorized use is materially impairing Licensee’s rights under this Agreement, Licensee may, in its sole discretion, in consultation with Licensor, commence legal proceedings in its own name and/or take other action in connection with such use and Licensor shall, at Licensor’s expense, provideinformation in its possession and reasonable assistance to Licensee or its authorized representatives (including actions reasonably required to assist Licensee in enforcing its rights) in connection therewith.
+Absent a future agreement to the contrary, the Party bringing an action under this section shall control such action, and shall bear all costs and expenses associated with such action and keep all settlements and recoveries in connection therewith; provided, however, that neither Party shall enter into any settlement that would prejudice the other Party’s rights in or to the Mark or otherwise impose any liability or obligations on the other Party.

 Section 15 Right to Defend Marks